 It's the golden rule of joint health: The more you move, the less stiffness you'll have.
 Whether you're reading, working, or watching TV, change positions often.
-Take breaks from your desk or your chair and move around.
+Take breaks from your desk or your chair and get active.

 Padding is your pal.
 So suit up when you do things like in-line skating or play contact sports.
 If your joints already ache, it might help to wear braces when you do activities like tennis or golf.

 Your size affects some of the strain on your hips, knees, and back.
 Even a little weight loss can help.
-For instance, every pound you lose takes 4 pounds of pressure off the knees.
-Ask your doctor what the best way is for you to get started.
+Every pound you lose takes 4 pounds of pressure off the knees.
+Ask your doctor what's the best way for you to get started.

 Flexibility helps you move better.
 Try to stretch daily or at least three times a week.
-It's important that you don't stretch cold muscles, though.
-Do a light warm-up (like walking for 10 minutes) first to loosen up the joints, ligaments, and tendons around them.
+But don't do it when your muscles are cold.
+Do a light warm-up first, like walking for 10 minutes, to loosen up the joints, ligaments, and tendons around them.

-Stronger muscles give your joints better support.
-Building even a little more strength makes a difference.
+Get stronger to give your joints better support.
+Even a little more strength makes a difference.
 A physical therapist or certified trainer can show you what moves to do and how to do them.
 If you have joint problems, avoid quick, repetitive movements.

 Are your joints too stiff and inflexible?
-You'll want to get back as much “range of motion” as possible.
-(Range of motion is the normal extent joints can move in certain directions.)
-If you have arthritis, your doctor or physical therapist can recommend exercises to improve this.
+You'll want to get back as much as you can of your "range of motion."
+That's the normal amount joints can move in certain directions.
+Your doctor or physical therapist can recommend exercises to improve this.

-Stronger abs and back muscles help you balance, so you're less likely to fall or get injured.
-So include core (abdominal, back, and hips) strengthening exercises in your routine.
+Stronger abs and back muscles help your balance, so you're less likely to fall or get injured.
+Add core (abdominal, back, and hip) strengthening exercises to your routine.
 Pilates and yoga are great workouts to try.

 It's normal to have some aching muscles after you exercise.
-But if your pain lasts longer than 48 hours, you may have overstressed your joints.
-Don't exercise so hard next time.
-Working through the pain may lead to injury or damage.
+But if you hurt for more than 48 hours, you may have overstressed your joints.
+Don't push so hard next time.
+Working through the pain may lead to an injury or damage.

 Calcium and vitamin D can help you do that.
 Dairy products are the best sources of calcium, but other options are green, leafy vegetables like broccoli and kale.
-If you don't get enough calcium through diet, ask your doctor about supplements.
+If you don't get enough calcium from food, ask your doctor about supplements.

 Stand and sit up straight to protect joints all the way from the neck down to your knees.
-One easy way to improve your posture is by walking.
-The faster you walk, the harder your muscles work to keep you upright.
+To improve your posture, take a walk.
+The faster you do it, the harder your muscles work to keep you upright.
 Swimming can also help.

 Consider your joints when lifting and carrying.
 Carry bags on your arms instead of with your hands to let your bigger muscles and joints support the weight.